 While past data is important in revenue management, you cannot neglect what is happening today and tomorrow.
 This is especially true regarding changes in customer behaviors and habits.
 For instance, you may notice that, compared with five or ten years ago, more of your customers are booking online rather than through travel agents.
 Keep a close eye on changing habits and ensure your strategies are relevant for modern customers.

-Emphasise Value Rather Than Price
+Emphasize Value Rather Than Price

 It is not always possible to generate greater demand by lowering the price, and it may not always be advisable to do so anyway.
 An alternative is to emphasize value rather than price.
 After all, people are willing to pay more if guaranteed better service and a better overall experience.
-You can also provide extras, such as discounts on additional nights, free breakfasts, or other services while keeping your prices where you want them.
+You can also provide extras, such as discounts on additional nights, free breakfasts, or other services, while keeping your prices where you want them.

 Only Use Automation in the Right Places